Tasks

 Task 2.
 LongEval-Classification:

-The goal of Task 2 is to propose a temporal persistence classifier which can mitigate performance drop over short and long periods of time compared to a test set from the same time frame as training.
+The goal of LongEval-Classification Subtask B of CLEF 2024 Task 2 is to propose a temporal persistence classifier which can mitigate performance drop over short and long periods of time compared to a test set from the same time frame as training.

 The organizers will provide a training set collected over a time frame up to a time t and two test sets: test set from time t and test set from time t+i where i=1 for sub-task A and i>1 for subtask B.

 Sub-task short-term persistence.
-In this task, participants will be asked to develop models that demonstrate performance persistence over short periods of time (within 1 year from the training data).
+Short-term persistence.
+In this sub-task participants will develop models which demonstrate performance persistence over short periods of time, i.e. using test set within 2-3 years apart from the training data.

 Sub-task long-term persistence.
-In this task, participants will be asked to develop models that demonstrate performance persistence over a longer period of time (over 1 year apart from the training data).
+Long-term persistence.
+In this sub-task participants will develop models which demonstrate performance persistence over longer period of time, i.e. test set within 4-5 years apart from the training data and also distant from the short-term test set.

 Evaluation